FailAcademy/learning/adp-london/_slides/week-09/01-performance.md

 - O(n^2)
 - O(2n)

-Calculate the number of operations for a list of 1000 items.
+*Hint: Calculate the number of operations for a list of 1000 items.*

 ---